musyokajames/R-Projects/README.md

 # R-Projects
-I have m R projects in this repository
+I have my R data science projects in this repository.